mepnomon/Dissertation_CooperationSimulation/README.md

 The software package, as is, provides the following functions:

-1. A utility library enabling users to quickly construct and evaluate desird scenarios.
+1. A utility library enabling users to quickly construct and evaluate desired scenarios.

 2. A Node object, designed to mimmick various cognitive abilities of real life organisms, to varying degrees, as well as the ability to use different game theoretical models to simulate interactions.